liamross/psiagram/docs/introduction/motivation.md

 **Psiagram attempts to simplify graphing** by enabling complex and interactive workflows and graphs to be built easily, in any project, and without the need for external dependencies.

+This ensures that any project can use Psiagram, whether it's written in vanilla JavaScript or a modern front end framework.